mmiltiadous/multiagent_pacman/README.md

 - report.pdf                  # Dicumentation of Implementation

-Check [pacman-ctf/](https://github.com/cshelton/pacman-ctf) for cloned files and requirements
+Check [pacman-ctf/](https://github.com/cshelton/pacman-ctf) for cloned files.
 ## Instructions

 To use the `agent_eval.py` first put your agent under the `agents` directory.
 The run the script: